AhmadKaify/Sanasend/DEPLOYMENT_GUIDE.md

 ## Overview

-This guide covers deploying the WhatsApp Web API SaaS application to production.
+This guide covers deploying the SanaSend SaaS application to production.
 The application consists of:

 - **Django Backend**: REST API and admin interface
 - **Node.js Service**: WhatsApp Web integration